Monopond/fax-api/README.md

       "errorMessage": "You are not subscribed to a fax number plan."
     }
     ```
-**Failed - Not subscribed to phone number**
+**Failed - Not subscribed to fax number**
 * Http Status: `422 UNPROCESSABLE_ENTITY`
-* Reason: "The team is not subscribed to the phone number to unsubscribe."
+* Reason: "The team is not subscribed to the fax number to unsubscribe."
 * Response:
     ```json
     {